Elazar Stern: Early life and family

 Stern was born in 1956 in Tel Aviv to Sara and Levi, both of whom are Holocaust survivors.
 He and his wife Dorit have five children and fourteen grandchildren.
-They live in Mitzpe Hoshaya, a community in the Galilee they founded together with friends some 30 years ago.
+They live in Mitzpe Hoshaya, a community settlement in the Galilee they founded together with friends some 30 years ago.

 Education

 Stern holds a bachelor's degree in Land of Israel studies and economics from Bar-Ilan University, an Executive Master of Business Administration (EMBA) from the Kellogg-Recanati International program of Tel Aviv and Northwestern Universities, and a master's degree in Strategic Resource Management from the National Defense University in Washington, D.C.

 Parliament and Government Roles

 Stern has served as an MK since the Nineteenth Knesset and has been a member of the Constitution, Law and Justice Committee; the Finance Committee; and the Foreign Affairs and Defense Committee.
 He spearheaded parliamentary efforts to address issues of religion and state and the Jewish and democratic discourse in the Knesset.

 Among other bills Stern was involved in passing, he sponsored the Conversion Law (Temporary Order); the Shabbat and Jewish Holidays Law; and the Authorization to Provide Supervision and Regulation over Kashrut Services Law.
 He chaired the Religion and State Caucus, the Caucus for Ethiopian Immigrant Soldiers, and the Parliamentary Caucus for Holocaust Survivors, through which he fought to expand the resources provided to Holocaust survivors in Israel.
 He also chaired the Caucus for the Promotion of Israeli Music.

 Stern spearheaded the approval of the government resolution regarding the reform of the conversion system in Israel, which eased the conversion process by establishing tribunals headed by city rabbis.
 He was a prominent member of the Committee for Equal Sharing of the Burden along with the Yesh Atid parliamentary group, in which he fought to extend the military service of soldiers from Hesder Yeshivas.

 In the Twentieth Knesset, he and MK Avi Dichter (then the Chairman of the Foreign Affairs and Defense Committee) sponsored the law to freeze funds that the Palestinian Authority received from the Government of Israel and used in conjunction with terrorism.

 In June 2021, Stern was appointed Minister of Intelligence in the new government.
 As Minister he is leading the ministry in building a national intelligence office whose main principles are future planning for crises and major events facing the State of Israel on multiple levels, with an emphasis on trends in the national-civil-international sectors for the Israeli government.